Would you like your Website with the menu across the top or down the side?

 The current trend that I am seeing is that larger organizations with larger marketing budgets are still going through full custom design phases with their Web projects.
 I also see original design still being a larger focus when the exercise is one of branding versus just a Website.
 Granted a Website is a representation of a brand, but I think organizations often just assume the brand is represented (I’ll leave this topic for another blog post).

-Regardless, the number of truly original designs being used now days seems to be diminishing.
-I’m sure it is combination of technology and economy that is driving this trend but it’s interesting watch.
+Regardless, the number of truly original designs being used nowadays seems to be diminishing.
+I’m sure it is a combination of technology and economy that is driving this trend but it is interesting to watch.